dbergmanns/Proyect/README.md

 The final file with IPUMS and ACS datasets consists of panel data by county and year (2007-2016).

-3.

-The datasets are available at: https://www.census.gov/geo/maps-data/data/tiger-line.html

 ## V. Descriptive Statistics

 The code for the descriptive statistics and regression analysis is included in the same jupyter notebook:

 LINK TO NOTEBOOK

-The bulk of the analysis is performed in python, pandas, geopandas, and statsmodels.
+The bulk of the analysis is performed in python, pandas, and statsmodels.

-The following maps show the number of immigrants and the unemployment rate in US counties.
-Counties in California, Arizona, Texas, and Florida have a high number of immigrants, around 88,000 and 7,000,000.
-Likewise, in California and Texas we can observe a high unemployment rate (6.8 and 14.4).

-PEGAR MAPAS
+Plottinng our variables of interest did not lead to any clear nor strong conclusions, hence we decided to run an OLS model regression.

 ## VI.
 Regression Analysis

-Panel data allows to control for variables that do not change over time and that are unobservable for the same state such as cultural factors, as well as to control for variables that change over time, but not between entities such as national and international migration regulations or policies and the economic situation in the United States.
-Panel data, specifically the first differences and the fixed effects, allow us to eliminate or control by omitted variables, and, therefore, obtain unbiased estimates.

-In this case, fixed effects were used since they are computationally more flexible.
-By including binary variables for each state, we are controlling for unobservable differences, and, therefore, estimating only the effect of immigration on employment.
-Each binary variable absorbs the particular effects of each state.
+We performed a weighted OLS regression to determine the impact of migration on employment/unemployment.
+We used the variables: Hispancs (percentage), age, and sex as control variables because we know that these variables may affect employment by themselves.
+In our first regresssion we found that as the number of immigrants increases, so does unemployment and this variable is significant at a 90% level.

+The relationship between immigration and employment presents a problem of reverse causality which may bias the results.
+The question to be solved is whether immigration has an effect on employment levels in the United States.
+However, the causality can be the other way around, that is, employment in a certain county or state increases the number of people who immigrate to that state as it is more attractive to them.
+To better address the issue of causality, we created a new variable (LAGMIGRATE).
+This variable represents a lag from the variable MIGRATE1 so that we can analyze the effect that immigrants that arrived a year earlier have had on employment/unemployment levels.
+After running a new weighted OLS regression that includes the lag variable, we found consistent results.
+The number of immigrants that arrived in a previous year increases unemployment.
+Particularly, for every immigrant that arrives, employment will decrease one percent the following year.
+And this is significant at a 99% level.
+We also observe a negative relationship between age and employment.
+There is a positive relationship between the number of males in the population and employment, though this is not significant.

 ## VII.
 Conclusions

-...
+We conclude that immigrants may have a negative impact on county employment levels.
+However, further analysis can be done utilizing data that measures businesses created by immigrants and their skill levels for our results to be concluisve.
+Additionally, having accees to data sets that are not samples could yield different results.
+It is recommended to perform an analysis with instrumental variables, for example, historical migratory flows by state to control for reverse causality.
 It is advisable to perform the same analysis using only unauthorized immigrants in the United States, instead of authorized and unauthorized immigrants as we used in this analysis.

-The relationship between immigration and employment presents a problem of reverse causality which may bias the results.
-The question to be solved is whether immigration has an effect on employment in the United States.
-However, the causality can be the other way around, that is, employment in a certain county or state increases the number of people who immigrate to that state as it is more attractive to them.
-It is recommended to perform an analysis with instrumental variables, for example, historical migratory flows by state to control for reverse causality.

 ## VIII.
 References